-Prerequisite: BIO 101 or BIO 105.
+Prerequisite: A grade of "C" or better in BIO 101 or BIO 105.
 This course surveys human osteology, or the study of the human skeleton.
 Topics include skeletal morphology, introduction to bone biology; how to identify whole and fragmentary skeletal elements; techniques used to identify age, sex, ancestry, and stature; types of laboratory analysis and imaging techniques used by professionals; real world applications in forensic science and archaeological context.